v2sCollections/City-of-Dreams/README.md

 - Adds a kill counter to the side of the Malorian Arms piston.
 - Holster your weapon by holding the reload button.
 - Adjusted lighting for all explosions and fire effects.
+- Sticky Grenades have been converted to throwable proximity mines.
+- Glowing Knives and Katanas.

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)